nzuguem/kubernetes-sandbox-environment/platform/crossplane/README.md

 task platform:crossplane-install
 ```

-Our tests will use the AWS provider, and to simulate it, we'll use LocalStack.
+> ℹ️ Our tests will use the AWS provider, and to simulate it, we'll use LocalStack.
 See this [guide to installing LocalStack in a Kubernetes cluster](../aws/INSTALL.md)

 ## Test